-Freezing conditions, combined with a lack of food, mean that survival skills will be seriously tested for Soldiers on exercise, but they go with equipment to aid there survival, and they take what shelter and occasionally nutrition they can forage.
+Freezing conditions, combined with a lack of food, mean that survival skills will be seriously tested for the birds.
+Like soldiers on exercise, but they go with equipment to aid there survival.
+They take what shelter and occasionally nutrition they can forage.
 Wild birds might survive without our help but are likely to thrive with just a little effort on our part.

 A bird can use around 10% of its body weight keeping warm during a cold night in winter, and a prolonged cold spell can easily prove fatal if reserves aren’t topped up during the day.

-Step one, for most of us, is to introduce a bird feeder and/or bird table to your garden, making sure it is high off the ground and in a place where the birds will feel safe and undisturbed (avoid positioning them near to fences, walls or hedges, where cats or squirrels can reach them).
+Step one, for most of us, is to introduce a bird feeder and/or bird table to your garden, making sure it is high off the ground and in a place where the birds will feel safe and undisturbed.

 Make sure that the feeders are full for the birds’ early morning feed and again for their pre-dusk feed.
 It is important to keep the feeders clean and free from droppings or mouldy food, as this can lead to infection.
-Keep them clean with clean water, (no soaps or bleaches, please!) a water pistol is good fun for this task!
+Keep them clean with clean water, especially if ice has formed. (no soaps or bleaches, please!)
+A water pistol is good fun for this task!

 So which foods are suitable?
 Peanuts are a sure-fire favourite, but keep them dry, damp or mouldy ones can contain poisonous fungus called aflatoxin.
 Fruit like raisins and mixed seeds will be snapped up, with sunflower seeds ideally suited to feeding young in the nest.
 A nice little muesli mix we have there then.

-Fat balls are also ideal for providing birds with a nutritious, prime food source and you can even feed them kitchen scraps such as bread, fat, suet and pastry.
+Fat balls are also ideal for providing birds with a nutritious, prime food source and you can even feed them kitchen scraps such as bread, fat, bacon rind, suet and pastry.

 Additionally those with a really childish sense of humour can use the following words in the same sentence: